 In 2024, organizations focused on experimenting with Gen AI assistants to augment human agents and power self-service.
 In 2025, Gen AI is evolving from copilots that handle isolated tasks to autonomous AI agents capable of independently handling end-to-end tasks and collaborating as multi-agent systems.
-Our recent Gen AI research revealed that 82% of organizations plan to integrate AI agents in the next 1-3 years.
+Our recent Gen AI research revealed that 82% of organizations plan to integrate AI agents in the next 1-3 years.16 more specialized and autonomous, handling tasks independently.

-Agentic AI represents a shift that will redefine customer service.
-As agentic AI systems scale, they will become more specialized and autonomous, handling tasks independently.
 The role of human agents will evolve to provide more personalized and value-adding customer experience (CX) or navigate more discretion-based decisions enhancing the agentic AI's perception, reasoning and action.
 Consequently, the traditional customer service function will evolve into a CX center, operated by hybrid teams of human and AI agents (see Figure 18).
-As many as 64% of organizations in our recent Gen AI research agree that AI agents will significantly improve customer service.

-of organizations plan to integrate AI agents in the next 1-3 years
+As many as 64% of organizations in our recent Gen AI research agree that AI agents will significantly improve customer service.17 of organizations plan to integrate AI agents in the next 1-3 years